MiCyg/Polytheremin_LabView/readme.md

 - NI9215 module

 # Application Presentation
-Example usage and all implemented functions was presented on video.
+Example usage and all implemented functions was presented on video below.

 [![PolyTheremin Presentation](https://img.youtube.com/vi/Dlh9XJ3kCwI/0.jpg)](https://www.youtube.com/watch?v=Dlh9XJ3kCwI)

 # Contribution
 If you find any issues, feel free to open a pull request and describe the problem.